reconmap/documentation/user-manual/import-export-data.md

 ### Export data

-The export data functionality allows you to export Reconmap data to XML.
+The export data functionality allows you to export Reconmap data to JSON.
 The exportable data are:

 - Vulnerabilities
 - Tasks